R01Ne/AutoCI/README.md

 Jenkins compiles and tests code.

+### * Nexus

+Keeps track of build artifacts

 ## Integrations

 ### * Gitlab <-> Jenkins

-Jenkins will build when code is altered in GitLab.
+Jenkins will build when code is altered in GitLab, including change information etc.

+### * Nexus <-> Jenkins

+Nexus will archive artifacts from Jenkins